pjtunstall/push-swap/README.md

 One consequence of this is that, if we need to rotate one stack, say, `r` times upwards, and the other stack has `2 * r` elements, then if we need to rotate the second stack `r` times, we can choose to rotate it upwards too, to take advantage of the combined rotation operation.

+While, interesting to think about, and certainly an improvement, this didn't make a noticeable difference to the mean number of instructions needed for large stacks.

 ### c.
 Why Leo Fu always got the same amount of instructions for a given stack size

 As mentioned above, Leo Fu reports that his implementation of base 2 radix sort took "about 1084" instructions for 100 numbers, and "about 6756" for 500.
 He imediately corrects himself, saying that he actually always got exactly 6756.